 Some people with very minor alignment needs could finish their Invisalign treatment in as little as six months.
 Other patients with more significant orthodontic needs might need more than 18 months to get those perfect pearly whites.

-While your treatment time is based on how much your teeth need to be straightened, there are some things you can do to make sure you complete your treatment in as short a time as possible.
+While your treatment time is based on how much your teeth need to be straightened, there are some things you can do to make sure you complete your dental treatment in as short a time as possible.

 Invisalign aligners need to be worn for 20-22 hours every day — even while you sleep.
 In fact, the only time they should be out of your mouth is when you’re brushing and flossing your teeth, cleaning your aligners, or eating meals.
 (You may take them out briefly for special occasions.)